It takes an average of 43 days to find a new job. That means some opportunities can take months to pan out while others take a few days.

 Networking is the fastest way to land a job.
 One survey revealed that 85% of jobs are filled through networking.
 That’s right, 85%!

 Often, your contacts will have inside knowledge of job opportunities that you might otherwise miss.
-In short, let your network know that’s you’re in the market for a new job.
+Employees and management know about job opportunities long before they show up on a job board.
+In short, let your network know that’s you’re in the market for a new job!

 Here is a good template you can use when reaching out to your network for a job referral: